-Tertiary is committed to environmentally and socially responsible mineral exploration and has developed and implemented policies and procedures for corporate governance and ethics as set out from page 20.
+Tertiary is committed to environmentally and socially responsible mineral exploration and has developed and implemented policies and procedures for corporate governance and ethics.
 We ensure that all staff and key associates are familiar with these and have appropriate level of knowledge of these policies and procedures.